zverok/time_math2/README.md

 ## Features

-* No monkey-patching of core classes (opt-in patching of Time and DateTime provided, though);
+* No monkey-patching of core classes (now **strict**; previously existing opt-in core ext removed in 0.0.5);
-* Works with Time and DateTime;
+* Works with Time, Date and DateTime;
 * Accurately preserves timezone info;
 * Simple arithmetics: floor/ceil/round to any time unit (second, hour, year or whatnot), advance/decrease by any unit;
-* Simple time span abstraction (like "5 years" object you can store and pass to other methods);
+* Chainable operations, including construction of "set of operations" value object (like "10:20 at next month first day"), clean and powerful;
 * Easy generation of time sequences (like "each day from _this_ to _that_ date");
 * Measuring of time distances between two timestamps in any units.

 ## Naming

-`TimeMath` is the better name I know for the task library does, but it is [already taken](https://rubygems.org/gems/time_math).
+`TimeMath` is the best name I know for the task library does, yet it is [already taken](https://rubygems.org/gems/time_math).
 So, with no other thoughts I came with the ugly solution.